spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-dynamic-multistore.md

 {% info_block infoBox "Changing the domain name" %}

-We recommend making `de.mysprykershop.com` a mirror of `eu.mysprykershop.com` to preserve the availability of old links in search engines.
+To preserve the availability of old links in search engines, we recommend making `de.mysprykershop.com` a mirror of `eu.mysprykershop.com`.

 {% endinfo_block %}